juzorey/Fake-uber/README.md

 - when the rider gets to the drop locaiton of the rider both rider and driver confirm its the location and record the end of the trip for rider and driver
 - when ride check in which is the same as the trip ending, the active is changed to false and they can checkout another ride

+###Random notes
+##Transfering to driver and rider
+-the information that is needed is
+-the driver and the riders location at all times from -the history of the driver and the rider including feedback time

+the wallet interacts with the contracts connect contract the the frontend

+what should the contract do and what should javascript or other api do where should the location go instead

+use useEffect and useState and useContext making tabs with active and calenders how is useState being usedi multi comp i thought it was only for the app is it transferable? what is this.state how to add to state and to context using two states in same comp review through all the labs last week using usenavigate to go to diff comp